salesforce/lwsec-docs-mirror/packages/@locker/eslint-plugin-locker/docs/rules/distorted-html-iframe-element-blocked-properties.md

-# Distorted HTMLIFrameElement Blocked Properties (distorted-html-iframe-element-blocked-properties)
+# Prevent access to certain HTMLIFrameElement properties (distorted-html-iframe-element-blocked-properties)

-For security the following `HTMLIFrameElement` properties are prohibited in Lightning Locker:
+For security the following `HTMLIFrameElement` properties are prohibited when Lightning Web Security is enabled:
 -   allowPaymentRequest
 -   csp
 -   featurePolicy